JBarrada/maus_board_ROS_Driver/README.md

 ### Goals
 - [ ] ROS2 driver
 - [ ] Example project that demonstrates controlling a vehicle through the MAUS board via a joystick
-- [ ] Instructions on how to setup and use
+- [ ] Instructions on how to setup a Raspberry Pi with ROS and use the driver